 The Purpose of Authenticity

 The problem I find with authenticity is that there are so many concepts but very few methodologies defined to apply those concept.
 If you want to be that awesome, brilliant, better you, well how do you go about that and does that mean you’re living in-authentically until you are that better you?
 That seems disempowering to me.

 It feels like we’re living in an age of authenticity where everyone wants to be more authentic as if authenticity is that missing key to everything that’s holding us back from greatness.
 Like so many things, we have concrete problems that we’re trying to resolve with this vague concept of authenticity.

 Tony Robbins said that we only want to change two things: what we do and how we feel.
-If we’re not living to our full potential, we hope that wanting authenticity will motivate us to live life to its fullest.
-If we feel shy, we hope that wanting authenticity will help us be more confident.
+If we’re not living to our full potential, we hope that authenticity will motivate us to live life to its fullest.
+If we feel shy, we hope that authenticity will lead to confidence.
 In other words, the action of wanting authenticity is supposed to lead to action.
 However I find that wanting something doesn’t necessarily lead to doing.

 To me, authenticity is a state of connection to ourselves without the filters and projections that we use to protect ourselves.
 Authenticity shouldn’t be a goal but guide to reaching those things we desire.